-- 1. Do one of the following to open SONAR: - Double-click the SONAR shortcut on your desktop (if you chose to create one during installation). - · Windows 8: Click the SONAR X3 tile on the Start screen. - Windows 7: Select Start > All Programs > Cakewalk > SONAR X3. - When SONAR opens (and especially if this is the first time you open it), you will be presented with several different dialogs.
-For now, we will close any dialogs that may appear. - 3.
+- 1. Do one of the following to open SONAR: - Double-click the SONAR shortcut on your desktop. - From Cakewalk Command Center, select SONAR and click Launch. - Windows 8: Click the SONAR tile on the Start screen. - Windows 7: Select Start > All Programs > Cakewalk > SONAR [Artist, Professional or Platinum] > SONAR [Artist, Professional or Platinum]. - When SONAR opens (and especially if this is the first time you open it), you will be presented with several different dialogs boxes.
+For now, we will close any dialog boxes that may appear. - 3.
 Go to Edit > Preferences > Audio Devices to select your audio input and output device.